izhbannikov/haploR_examples/README.md

-In this folder we provide examples of usage of R-package "haploR".
+In this repository we provide examples of usage of R-package "haploR".
 These examples are in the paper as well.

-The folder contains the following files:
+The repository contains the following files:

 * haploR_example.R - an R-script to run the examples.
 * Files example1-4.csv - these files contain an output for each particular example (Example1-4).